 Best RESP Providers in Canada

-When investing your RESP, you need a ‘provider’ who can be a bank, credit union, trust company, or online wealth manager (aka robo-advisor).
+When investing your RESP, you need an ‘RESP provider’ who can be a bank, credit union, trust company, or online wealth manager (aka robo-advisor).

-An RESP provider invests your RESP contributions as well as any RESP grant you qualify for, including the Canada Education Savings Grant, Canada Learning Bond, and provincial education grants such as the BCTESG.
+An RESP provider or promoter in Canada invests your RESP contributions as well as any RESP grant you qualify for, including the Canada Education Savings Grant, Canada Learning Bond, and provincial education grants such as the BCTESG.

 1. Wealthsimple RESP